chelseaisaac/torchtitan-runai-distributed/README.md

 # Start the Colima VM
 colima start
 ```

+## Download the Llama Tokenizer
+We've included the tokenizer.model in this repository so you don't have to download it from HuggingFace.
+See the Deprecated Section at the end of the repo.

 ## NGC Container Registry Setup
 If you are already familiar with Docker and have a private container registry, you may skip this section to **[Start a Multi-Node Training Run](#start-a-multi-node-training-run)** after you've pushed your pre-built container to your registry using the Dockerfile referenced above.